HewlettPackard/supersim/docs/auto_sims.md

 task.
 If the output files don't exist or if the input files are newer than the output files, the task will be executed, otherwise it will be bypassed.

-The next two sections create the parsing tasks using [SSLatency][] and the latency distribution plotting tasks using `sslqp`.
+The next two sections create the parsing tasks using [SSparse][] and the latency distribution plotting tasks using `sslqp`.
 The methodology is very similar to creating the simulation task with one exception.
 The parsing and plotting tasks can't begin until the corresponding preceding task has completed.